Bralyn Oliver chose his birthday to commit to Georgia.

 — Bralyn Oliver (@bralynoliver8) August 22, 2019

 Defensive coordinator Dan Lanning had been recruiting Oliver for quite some time.
-This decision makes Oliver the first public commitment for the 2021 class in Athens.
+This decision makes Oliver the first public commitment to the 2021 class in Athens.

 It appears that Georgia had been his choice for quite some time prior to today’s news.